mstreet97/mstreet97.github.io/_posts/2021-01-10-HackTheBox-Omni-Writeup.md

 Port 5958 results as unassigned and as such nmap is not able to identify it.
 Finally, port 8080 shows a webserver running.

-Browsing to the webserver, we are greeted with a basic http authentication for which we don't have credentials.
+Browsing the webserver, we are greeted with a basic http authentication for which we don't have credentials.
 Seems like a dead end...
 Looking closer at the auth form of the webserver though we see "Windows Device Portal".
 A quick google search tells us that the "The windows device portal lets you configure and manage you device remotely over a network.
 It also provides advanced diagnostic tool to help you troubleshoot and view the real-time performance of you Windows device".

 <img align="center" src="/assets/images/htb_omni/omni_basic_auth.png" style="width:80%;">